 A high end apartment renovation means using top of the line products and materials, but also having a high quality team.
 New York City has many luxury apartments which deserve a high end design.

+I am Jorge Fontan architect and owner of Fontan Architecture in NYC.
 I want to be clear about defining what makes an apartment high end, a high end apartment should not only have high quality materials and products, but should have a high quality overriding design and high quality construction.
 As an architect I will review a few things to take into consideration when planning a high end apartment renovation in New York City.

 Planning A High End Apartment Renovation In NYC

 High End Renovation Budgets $350 Per Square Foot and Up

 $500 Per Square foot And Up For Real Luxury